abgag70/blog/articles/test.md

 }
 ```

-Notice the minimized function is passed as constructor into a ```JsFunction``` object.
-This object wraps up the function to be minimized.
+Notice the minimized function is wrapped into a ```JsFunction``` object.
+It's this object that is then passed into the max_lipo_tr call.

 ```js
 class JsFunction {